Skip to content

 Elsevier, 2024

-The foundational volume of the trilogy.
+The foundational volume.
 Argues that organizations and AI systems should be understood as dynamic relational assemblages — whose identities, capabilities, and futures emerge through continuous processes of interaction and transformation — rather than as fixed structures with static properties.
 Introduces Dynamic Relationality Theory as the ontological and conceptual foundation for the two subsequent volumes.

 Trilogy role: Relational ontology and foundational theory.